 Charles Winston, Jr. & Wil O’Neal

 Scott was born and raised in Richmond, Virginia.
 As a child he enjoyed cooking with his mother and later followed his passion by attending Florida Culinary Institute in West Palm Beach, FL.
 His enthusiasm in the kitchen brought him to Winston’s in the early 2000’s, where he reinvented our menu; many items of which are still on our menu today.
 Throughout his career, Scott has had the opportunity to partake in several food competitions.
 During his previous tenure with Winston’s, he won first place in a state-wide chili cook-off.
 In his younger years he won second place in an ice carving competition for carving a unicorn.
 Following his reign as Chef, Scott left Winston’s to pursue a deli with his wife and father-in-law.
 Now that the deli is well-established, Scott returns to Winston’s to share his inspiration and expertise in the kitchen.
 He is thrilled to create new features and add flair to our everyday offerings, which are anything but ordinary.
 In his down-time Scott enjoys golf, reading, exercise and following a healthy lifestyle.
 He also enjoys keeping up with basketball and football; a proud fan of UNC and the Carolina Panthers.
 At the dinner table he loves a good healthy salad, with our Sesame Tuna Salad at the top of his list.
 Although a health-nut, he loves his chocolate and admits to occasionally cheating with a Chocolate Soufflé.
+If you are interested in having a ice sculpture for your event, let us know.
+Scott would love to create something special for your event.

 Roger Carter (23 years)